Massey is the author of nine novels of horror and suspense and a trailblazer within the horror genre.

 His latest thriller lives up to that legacy.

-Q: After a brief hiatus, you've returned with IN THE DARK which centers on a young family who've found their ideal home only to receive an ominous warning from a stranger to vacate the property within three days—or else.
+Q: After a brief hiatus, you've returned with IN THE DARK which centers on a young family who has found their ideal home only to receive an ominous warning from a stranger to vacate the property within three days—or else.
 What an eerie hook.
 How did that concept come about?

 A: I actually got the initial idea from a horror film by Sam Raimi that came out in 2009 called DRAG ME TO HELL.
 It’s about a loan officer at a bank who declines to give a mortgage extension to an old Gypsy woman—and the Gypsy gains retribution by placing a terrible curse on the bank employee.